VincentMarquez/Discovery-Framework/README.md

 ## Supplementary Materials
-- Full Python code for bifurcation and quantum analysis (enhanced_fractal_analysis2.py).
+- Full Python code for bifurcation and quantum analysis
-- Full Python code for map discovery (emergent_novel_math_discovery.py).
+- Full Python code for map discovery
-- Raw data log (emergent_novel_math_20250716.log).
-- High-resolution figures.
+- High-resolution figures

 The codes and data have been uploaded to https://github.com/VincentMarquez/nonlinear-optical-cavities for reproducibility.